MayTheSForceBeWithYou/socal-dreamin-2025-aws/OPENSEARCH_DASHBOARDS_ACCESS.md

 4. **Search Data**: Use the Discover tab to search and filter events
 5. **Manage Index Patterns**: Configure how data is displayed

-## 🔐 Security Notes

-- OpenSearch is configured with IAM authentication
-- Only authorized AWS users/roles can access the domain
-- The EC2 instance has the necessary permissions to write data
-- SSH access is secured with key-based authentication

-## 📝 Next Steps

-1. **Access Dashboards** using Method 1 (AWS Console)
-2. **Explore the data** in the Discover tab
-3. **Create visualizations** for login patterns
-4. **Set up monitoring** dashboards
-5. **Configure alerts** for unusual activity

 ## 🆘 Getting Help

 If you encounter issues:

-1. Check EC2 instance status: `aws ec2 describe-instances`
+1. Check bastion instance status: `aws ec2 describe-instances --filters "Name=tag:Type,Values=opensearch-gateway"`
 2. Verify OpenSearch domain status in AWS Console
-3. Check application logs: `ssh -i key.pem ec2-user@ip 'sudo journalctl -u salesforce-streamer -f'`
+3. Check bastion logs: `ssh -i aws/certs/aws-ec2 ec2-user@BASTION_IP 'sudo journalctl -u nginx -f'`
-4. Test connectivity from EC2: `curl -X GET 'https://localhost:9200/'`
+4. Test connectivity from bastion: `curl -X GET 'https://localhost/'`

+## 🔄 Migration from SSH Tunneling

+If you were previously using SSH tunneling:

+1. **Old method**: `ssh -L 9200:localhost:9200 ec2-user@EC2_IP`
+2. **New method**: Direct access via `https://BASTION_IP/_dashboards/`

+The new IP gateway approach is more secure and easier to use!

 ---

-**Recommendation**: Start with Method 1 (User Proxy) for the easiest browser access with proper OpenSearch user authentication.
+**Recommendation**: Use Method 1 (IP Gateway) for the easiest and most secure access to OpenSearch Dashboards.